data-flair/python-tutorial/README.md

 ## 11. Which Python Projects Should I Develop?

-Building a project will strengthen your basics and help you figure out what you don’t know.
+Building a [python project](https://sites.google.com/view/learn-python-data-science/home) will strengthen your basics and help you figure out what you don’t know.

  - Start with some basic projects like Hangman and Tic-Tac-Toe.
 Build an alarm clock.
 This can be console-based.
  - Move on to intermediate projects like a todo-list with Django.
 Use frameworks and build GUIs too.